sadr0b0t/pd-gears/README.md

 Version 1.1 is total copy of publicDomainGearV1.1.scad from thingiverse project, modifications start from 2.x.

+Major changes in 2.x:
+- add 'center' [true/false] param to gear and rack modules to decide if gear or rack should be centered by z axis, don't center by default
+- add $fn param to gear module to control number of fragments when render hole cylinder, $fn=20 by default
++ minor internal code fixes and improvements

 Description from Leemon Baird original project:

 Public Domain Parametric Involute Spur Gear (and involute helical gear and involute rack)